European route E39

 European route E39 is the designation of a 1330 km north–south road in Norway and Denmark from Klett, just south of Trondheim, to Aalborg via Bergen, Stavanger and Kristiansand.
 In total, there are nine ferries, more than any other single road in Europe.

-In Trondheim, there are connections to E6 and E14.
-In Ålesund, to E136, in Bergen to E16, in Haugesund, to E134, in Kristiansand to E18, and in Aalborg to E45.
+In Trondheim, there are connections to E6 and E14; in Ålesund, to E136, in Bergen to E16, in Haugesund, to E134, in Kristiansand to E18, and in Aalborg to E45.

 Norwegian part

-In Norway, E39 is part of the Norwegian national road system, and is as such developed and maintained by the public roads administration.
-E39 is mostly a two-lane undivided road, and only relatively short sections near Stavanger, Trondheim and Bergen are motorways or semi-motorways.
+In Norway, the E39 is part of the Norwegian national road system, and is as such developed and maintained by the public roads administration.
+The E39 is mostly a two-lane undivided road, and only relatively short sections near Stavanger, Trondheim and Bergen are motorways or semi-motorways.